CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

   </div>
 </div>

-I've been casually mentioning handles and sheathes that I've made and installed, and while it certainly used to be a real chore, at this point I've retro fitted around 10 knives, and I've worked out a nice process.
+I've been casually mentioning handles and sheathes that I've made and installed, and while it certainly used to be a real chore, at this point I've retrofitted around 10 knives, and I've worked out a nice process.
 Above you can see 3 handmade sheathes, or sayas, out of walnut (thanks Samyam!) along with some handles in rosewood.
 I do the sheathes from scratch, but I for the handles I actually buy them unfinished from China and do the final shaping and polishing before installing them.

 Doing three knives like this is a good weekend project, and it's an awesome way to spruce up an affordable knife like the Kyohei.

 ![signal-2024-05-19-154722_005](signal-2024-05-19-154722_005.jpeg)
 So, we've been over my fixation with Chinese Vegetable Cleavers, and I briefly showcased this Matsubara kiri cleaver earlier...so what is the difference?
 Well, I've yet to meet a cleaver that can best the thinness of the 1302, but there is something wonderful about the kiri shape.
 Aithough it is a little smaller and therefore worse at scooping, the pointy tip is perfect for tasks like mincing garlic or through-slicing, and the reduced size makes it wonderfully manageable in the hand.

-I've tried out a few of these kiri cleavers, and although my favorite is absolutely the Matsubara, if you'd like to try out the design, Daovua makes a couple affordable choices.
-I'd recommend looking for their model in 52100 steel, as the entire knife is said to be of higher quality than the spring steel variants
+I've tried out a few of these kiri cleavers, and my favorite is absolutely the Matsubara.
+The blade geometry and the fit and finish are noticably better.
+Even the shape of the blade is superior, with a more acute tip and a backsweep underneath the choil.
+However if you'd like to try out the design, Daovua makes some affordable options.
+I'd recommend looking for their model in 52100 steel, as the entire knife is said to be of higher quality than the spring steel variants.

 ![signal-2024-05-19-154722_006](signal-2024-05-19-154722_006.jpeg)

-Speaking of affordable knives, although I certainly seem to be drowning in handmade Japanese stuff these days, I still do have a place in my heart for the humble $10 Kiwi.
+Speaking of affordable knives, although I certainly seem to be drowning in handmade Japanese stuff these days, I do still have a place in my heart for the humble $10 Kiwi.
 True, the steel they are made of will get dull after only a few weeks of regular use, but they are wicked thin and they sharpen like a dream.

 I keep them around as beater knives, for guests who don't want to risk a real knife, and for teaching people how to use a whetstone.